Difference Between Corporate Finance and Project Finance

 |Risk||As the company is starting out, the risk of the investor is much higher than normal.||Usually, the risk is much lower.|

 |Returns||As the risk is higher, the returns (ROI) are usually higher.
 But some investors accept lower returns thinking about the impact on society and environments (if any).||As the risk is lower and the payment is given from the cash flow (principal plus interest), the returns are usually lesser.|

 |Collateral||The financier usually gives the loan on the assets of the company.||The financier looks at the project assets as collateral.|

 In project finance as well, there are many opportunities.
-But you need to understand the process well, before you go on chasing your dream.
-You can be on the either side.
+But you need to understand the process well before you go on chasing your dream.
+You can be on either side.
 Either you can work as a financier for a bank or you can arrange the finance for the project.

 From the above discussion, it’s clear that corporate finance and project finance are completely different concepts and they are being utilized by the companies at different points of time in their growth chart.